 11 Signs You've Already Had COVID-19

 When you first heard about the coronavirus, chances are you were told the symptoms would last 2 to 14 days, if you felt them at all.
 But now that the COVID-19 has been on these shores for a while, doctors are finding that certain symptoms can last for weeks and sometimes months—even after the patient tests negative for COVID-19.
 Here's a list of those problems that are currently being reported.
-Read on, and to ensure your health and the health of others, don't miss these Sure Signs You've Already Had Coronavirus.
+Read on, and to ensure your health and the health of others, don't miss these 35 Places You're Most Likely to Catch COVID.

 Chest Pain and Discomfort